jimboca/ISYHelper/README.md

 ## Multiple responses for large device count

 Currently testing sending seperate responses to a query so only one server can be running to handle > 63 devices, which is the documented hue maximum per hub.
 I have currently tested 48 devices and it works as expected.  http://www.developers.meethue.com/documentation/bridge-maximum-settings

-## Harmony Hub direct

-Look into all the options to control harmony hub directly.
-Currently looking at pyharmony.

 ## TiVo